Mile End Art Pavilion wedding photography – Naomi and Simon’s Jewish wedding and relaxed reception in London

 It was a very East London wedding.
 After getting ready separately with their friends and family, we headed to the beautiful Bevis Marks Synagog.
 Bevis Marks is the oldest synagog in Great Britain.
 It’s the beating heart of the East London Jewish community and was established in 1701, to provide refuge to some of the first Jewish settlers in London.

 Simon and Naomi’s Jewish faith is extremely important to them.
-Their really personal day had many Jewish elements that were conducted by friends and family members.
-I know they really loved introducing their non Jewish friends to their faith.
+The ceremony at Bevis Marks was really beautiful and full of joy.
+Throughout the day, many of the elements that are traditional to a Jewish wedding were conducted by friends and family members.
+I know they really loved introducing their non-Jewish friends to their faith.

 Wedding photography against the backdrop of beautiful London light

-On arrival at the Art Pavilion guests hung out in the gardens, before heading inside for Jewish dancing, dinner and the first dance.
+On arrival at the Art Pavilion guests hung out in the gardens, drinking prosecco and enjoying canapes.
+It was a beautiful sunny London day and the rest of the park was full of people sunbathing.
 I loved sneaking off for portraits with Simon and Naomi and shooting around the canal.
 We were treated to some beautiful sunset light.

 If you’re looking for a quirky London wedding venue with outside space and beautiful light I’d highly recommend Mile End Art Pavilion.
-To see more from Naomi and Simon’s wedding photography there keep scrolling and if you’re looking for a London wedding photographer I’d love to hear from you.
+To see more from Naomi and Simon’s Mile End Art Pavilion wedding photography keep scrolling and if you’re looking for a London wedding photographer I’d love to hear from you!